devluxor/common-sense-guide-to-dsa/11_node_based_data_structures.md

 When it comes to deleting data from a queue, though, linked lists would be faster, since it would be O(1) compared to arrays which delete data from the beginning at O(N).
 Based on this analysis, it would seem that it doesn’t matter whether we use an array or a linked list, as we’d end up with one major operation that is O(1) and another that is O(N).

-However, if we use a special variant of a linked list called the doubly linked list, we’d be able to insert and delete data from a queue at O(1).
+However, if we use a special variant of a linked list called **the doubly linked list**, we’d be able to insert and delete data from a queue at O(1).

 A doubly linked list is like a linked list, except that each node has two links - one that points to the next node, and one that points to the preceding node.
 In addition, the doubly linked list keeps track of both the first and last nodes: